Psychoanalysis > Techniques

 Below is the list of these basic methods.
 Some of them are further explained if you click the links that lead to corresponding articles published on this site.

 - Anamnesis - resembles perfectly to a certain extent the classical anamnesis known in the practice of general medicine.
-The interpretation of the biographic (personal) events during the psychoanalytical cure may settle the neurotic frame of the individual's psychopathology.
+The interpretation of the biographic (personal) events during the psychoanalytic cure may settle the neurotic frame of the individual's psychopathology.
 Learn more...

-- Interpretation of the Freudian Slips and Mistakes - This is a remarkable contribution of Freud to the exploration of the unconscious.
+- Interpretation of Freudian Slips and Mistakes - This is a remarkable contribution of Freud to the exploration of the unconscious.
 For most of us the so-called "faulty acts" - as for instance lapses and slips of all kinds - have no contextual significance for our psychic life.
 Freud is the first scientist to detect the significance of slips and mistakes, starting from the premise, acknowledged in practice, of the determinism of all our psychic processes.
 Learn more...

 - Analysis/Interpretation of Symbols - Symbols occur in dreams, fantasies, fairy tales and other such psychical and cultural products, and they may be interpreted in the same way as dreams.
 Freud claims that most of such symbols are sexual.
 Learn more...